-An impairment review was undertaken by NPS Property Consultants, for the financial year 2016/17.
+An impairment review was undertaken for the financial year 2017/18.
 The review identified that due to the type and use of properties, and taking into consideration their location with Norfolk and the Eastern region, it was not considered that any economic changes within the period would result in the assets being affected by economic impairment.
-As such the Authority has not recognised any impairment losses within the financial accounts for 2016/17 (£0 in 2015/16).
+As such the Authority has not recognised any impairment losses within the financial accounts for 2017/18 (£0 in 2016/17).